digi-embedded/android-sample-xbeemanager/README.md

 XBee Manager Sample Application
 ===============================

-This application demonstrates the usage of the XBee Java API in Android by giving an example of all the available options using a local XBee device attached to the SBC board.
+This application demonstrates the usage of the XBee Java Library in Android by giving an example of all the available options using a local XBee module attached to a development board.

 Demo requirements
 -----------------

 To run this example you need:

-* One compatible device to host the application.
+* A compatible development board to host the application.
-* A USB connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the board and the host PC in order to transfer and launch the application.
-* An XBee device in API mode and preferably configured to join to a network.
+* An XBee in API mode and preferably configured to join to a network.

 Demo setup
 ----------

 Make sure the hardware is set up correctly:

-1. The device is powered on.
-2. The XBee device is attached to the SBC board using the XBee socket or using the USB interface.
+1. The XBee is attached to the board using the XBee socket or using the USB interface.
+2. The development board is powered on.
-3. The device is connected directly to the PC by the micro USB cable.
+3. The board is connected directly to the PC by the micro USB cable.

 Demo run
 --------

 The example is already configured, so all you need to do is to build and launch the project.

-In the first page of the application you have to specify how the XBee device is attached to the SBC board:
+In the first page of the application you have to specify how the XBee is attached to the development board:

 * Using the USB interface.
-* Using the Serial Port interface (XBee socket).
-This port is usually set on `/dev/ttymxc4`.
+* Using the Serial Port interface (XBee socket)
+  * For ConnectCore 8X SBC Pro: `/dev/ttyMCA0`
+  * For ConnectCore 8M Mini Development Kit: `/dev/ttymxc3`

 Specify also the connection baudrate.
-By default, most of XBee devices are configured to run at 9600.
+By default, most XBee devices are configured to run at 9600.

 When you are ready click **Connect**.
 The application layout changes and three new tabs are displayed:

-* **XBee Device Info**: Displays information about the attached XBee device.
+* **XBee Device Info**: Displays information about the attached XBee.
   You can configure some parameters from this tab.
-* **Remote XBee Devices**: Discovers XBee devices in the same network as your XBee device.
-You can select a remote device, change some of its parameters, and send data to it.
+* **Remote XBee Devices**: Discovers XBee devices in the same network as the attached XBee.
+You can select a remote node to change some of its parameters or send data to it.
-* **Received XBee Data**: Displays a table with received data from other XBee devices in the network.
+* **Received XBee Data**: Displays a table with received data from other XBee nodes in the network.

 Compatible with
 ---------------